-Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils in EYFS.
-Children in Nursery & Reception class make accelerated progress in language and communication by the end of each year.
-Higher % of children achieving GLD end of EYFS, especially among disadvantaged.
-Assessments and observations indicate significantly improved oral language among disadvantaged & vulnerable pupils.
-This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
-Outcomes in 2022/23 2024/25: End of EYFS data sees an increase from our 2022 result of 652% GLD over next three years to 70-75% for "All Pupils."
-End of EYFS data sees an increase from our 2022 result of 57.1% GLD over the next three years to 60-67% for disadvantaged pupils closing the gap to our Non Disadvantaged pupils at 73.1% 2022.
-Improved Phonics for disadvantaged and vul- Outcomes in 2022 - 2025: nerable pupils in KS1. • KS1 Y1 Phonic Screen outcomes sees an increase from our 2022 Results of 58.8.% over the next three Improved vocabulary knowledge and appli- cation for all children but especially years to 70-75% for our disadvantaged pupils passing the amongst disadvantaged & vulnerable at KS1 & KS2 Phonics Screen, closing the gap to our Non Disadvantaged pupils at 79.1% 2022.
-KS1 Y2 Phonic Screen Accumulative (Challenge 2,3, 4) outcomes sees an increase from our 2022 Results of 86.5% over the next three years to 90% for our disadvantaged pupils passing the Phonics Screen, closing the gap to our Non Disadvantaged pupils at 100% 2022.
-Assessments and observations indicate significantly improved oral language among disadvantaged pupils at KS1 & KS2.
-This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment (Little Wandle), particularly for disadvantaged & vulnerable pupils.
-Raised Attainment for disadvantaged pu- pils in Reading, Writing, Maths and Com- Teaching across the Academy is consistently strong or better. bined subjects at Expected and at the Higher standard to close the gap to our Non disadvantaged pupils children in school.
-CPD is used effectively to support staff's subject knowledge and career development.
-Performance management and monitoring structures are robust and effective in supporting staff.
-Reduced Attainment gap in Scaled Scores KS2 for disadvantaged pupils compared to our Non-disadvantaged pupils Interventions are having an impact on pupils' knowledge and understanding.
-(Challenge 2, 4 and 5) Staff use assessments and tracking systems effectively to identify pupils and priorities for their learning.
-The reading and writing journeys have been successfully embedded further.
-White Rose Maths continues to be consistently and successfully delivered across the academy. • The blocked curriculum model is being consistently delivered offering breadth as well as enriching and deepening knowledge.
+Outcomes in 2022 - 2025:

+- KS1 Y1 Phonic Screen outcomes sees an increase from our 2022 Results of 58.8.% over the next three years to 70-75% for our disadvantaged pupils passing the Phonics Screen, closing the gap to our Non Disadvantaged pupils at 79.1% 2022. - KS1 Y2 Phonic Screen Accumulative outcomes sees an increase from our 2022 Results of 86.5% over the next three years to 90% for our disadvantaged pupils passing the Phonics Screen, closing the gap to our Non Disadvantaged pupils at 100% 2022. - Assessments and observations indicate significantly improved oral language among disadvantaged pupils at KS1 & KS2.
+This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment (Little Wandle), particularly for disadvantaged & vulnerable pupils. - Teaching across the Academy is consistently strong or better. - CPD is used effectively to support staff's subject knowledge and career development. - Performance management and monitoring structures are robust and effective in supporting staff. - Interventions are having an impact on pupils' knowledge and understanding. - Staff use assessments and tracking systems effectively to identify pupils and priorities for their learning. - The reading and writing journeys have been successfully embedded further. - White Rose Maths continues to be consistently and successfully delivered across the academy. - The blocked curriculum model is being consistently delivered offering breadth as well as enriching and deepening knowledge.
 It is successfully getting the children to know and remember more.